sudheendra21/hugo-template/Readme.md

 4. Once the deployment is complete, you'll receive a URL where your site is live.

 That's it!
-You've successfully set up a Hugo site with the hugo-coder theme and deployed it on Vercel.
+You've successfully set up a Hugo site with the hugo-coder theme and deployed it on Vercel using the sample content from the hugo-template repo.